nxp-mcuxpresso/mcuxsdk-doc/release/migration_guides.md

 # MCUXpresso SDK Migration Guide

 ## Introduction
 Starting with version **25.12.00**, the Arm GCC SDK package will have a new format.
 The new format will unify the **CMake + Kconfig** support between the SDK package and the GitHub repository.
 When users select Arm GCC in SDK Builder, the system will deliver a ZIP package that contains similar folders/files to that found in the GitHub SDK distribution.
 Additionally, VS Code integration provides access to Arm GCC Archive SDK packages.
-Starting with 25.12.00, VS Code will import the same Arm GCC Archive SDK package users download [Setup Guide](docs/setup.mdfrom the SDK Builder site.
+Starting with 25.12.00, VS Code will import the same Arm GCC Archive SDK package users download from the SDK Builder site.

 ## Overview of Changes
 - VS Code and GitHub workflows are based on CMake.